TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-billing-serverless.md

 Serverless containers can currently deliver a maximum throughput of 5k RU/s.

-**I’m getting the following error when trying to add data in my container: *Reached the maximum storage limit for the serverless container*.**
+**I am getting the following error when trying to add data in my container: *Reached the maximum storage limit for the serverless container*.**
 During preview, a serverless container has a maximum storage size of 50 GB.
 This error indicates that you have hit the maximum storage limit for your container.